fmbenhassine/jql/README.md

 # Credits

-* JQL tools use [JavaParser](https://github.com/javaparser/javaparser) to parse Java code and transform it a relational model.
+* JQL tools use [JavaParser](https://github.com/javaparser/javaparser) to parse Java code and transform it into a relational model.

-* JQL tools use [Sqlite](https://www.sqlite.org) to store Java code in a relational database.
+* JQL tools use [Sqlite](https://www.sqlite.org) to store Java code model in a relational database.

 # License